mtuann/infosecvinuni/README.md

-# Information Security Lab Website
+# Security and Artificial Intelligence Lab Website

 This is the website of our academic research group at Vin University.